How to Handle Constructive Criticism

 When You’re Facing Constructive Criticism….

 - Be humble.
 Nothing will stop our growth faster than our own pride.
 Yes, it hurts to be told that we may need to change something or that we’re falling short in some area or another.
-But as much as we want to get defensive, we really need to be humble.
-To stop and really listen to what our administrator is saying.
+But as much as we want to get defensive, we need to be humble.
+To stop and genuinely listen to what our administrator is saying.
 To be open to new ideas.
-And to realize that no matter how long we’ve been teaching and how many students and parents say that we are awesome, we can always be better.
+And to realize that no matter how long we’ve been teaching or how many students and parents say that we are awesome, we can always be better.

 - Have an open-minded dialogue.
 We all know that administrators are not infallible.
-Sometimes their ideas aren’t the best and sometimes they don’t really understand what’s going on in your classroom.
+Sometimes their ideas aren’t the best and sometimes they don’t truly understand what’s going on in your classroom.
 But once again – the answer is not to get defensive and to shut out their suggestions.
 Instead, have an open-minded dialogue.
 Explain your point of view, but be genuinely open to new ideas and a new plan that you can develop together.

 - Be excited about the growth process.
 We all (I hope) want to grow and be better teachers.
 But we need to embrace the fact that growth is often a bit painful.
 It can be tough to change lesson plans, teaching styles, or discipline methods.
 And it’s no fun to get a less-than-favorable evaluation or to hear all the ways you’re not doing a good job.
 But the sooner we embrace the growth process, the happier we will be and the faster we will grow.
 So the next time a growth opportunity (i.e. some negative feedback) comes along, recognize it for the growth opportunity that it is and do exactly the opposite of what you feel like – embrace it wholeheartedly.